Songs from Rabbittland

 Songs from Rabbittland is the fifteenth and final studio album by country artist Eddie Rabbitt.
-The album was released on April 10, 1998, and contained 17 children's songs, jokes, and stories told by Rabbitt that he wrote for his kids.
+The album was released in late 1997 and contained 17 children's songs, jokes, and stories told by Rabbitt that he wrote for his kids.
 There were no singles released from this album.
-This was Rabbitt's last studio album before his death at the age of 56 on May 7, 1998, less than a month after the album was released.
+This was Rabbitt's last studio album before his death at the age of 56 on May 7, 1998.

 Rabbitt stated that the album was made up of "17 songs, jokes, and stories I wrote for my kids as they were growing up."

 Track listing

 All tracks were composed by Eddie Rabbitt.